JasselD/JasselNotes/Y2S2/COMP609/Assignment 1/Questions (TA).md

 - How many devices need to be connected to the network?
 - Who needs access to the SQL recipe database, and what level of access (read/write)?
 - Who should have access to confidential files like payroll and order?
-- What level of security do you expect your system
+- What level of security do you expect your system - basic protection or advanced features like firewalls and intrusion detection?
+- What backup system do you want? - on-site, off-site(cloud), or both?
+- How often should data